Deepbaran/udemy-golang/README.md

       - > go run main.go filename.go
   - Go CLI tools
     ```
     go build                    -> Compiles a bunch of go source code files (Creates an executable file)
-    go run -> Compiles and executes one or two files
+    go run main.go file1.go ... -> Compiles and executes one or two files
     go fmt                      -> Formats all the code in each file in the current directory
     go install                  -> Compile and "installs" a package
     go get                      -> Downloads the raw source code of someone else's package
     go test                     -> Runs any tests associated with the current project
+    go mod init dirname         -> Creates a go module
+    go run .                    -> If module is initialized inside the package, then it will execute all the files in the package.
+Entrypoint being the main function.
     ```
 - What does 'package main' mean?
   - A package in go is like a project or a workspace.